We have 99.9% accuracy in determining the fetal sex (after 16 weeks).

 What happens if I get a high risk result?

-If the Nuchal translucency is higher than 3.5mm, a fetal heart scan will be arranged in John Radcliffe Hospital, Oxford.
+If the Nuchal translucency is higher than 3.5mm, a fetal heart scan will also be arranged in your NHS trust via prenatal screening department.

-You will be given the final risk figure for having a baby affected by Downs Syndrome soon after your scan.
-The risk is normally considered high when the risk figure is 1:150 or above, at which point a diagnostic or invasive test will be discussed.
+You will be given the final risk figure for having a baby affected by Downs Syndrome, Edwards and Patau syndrome 2 days after your scan.
+The risk is normally considered high when the risk figure is 1:150 or above, at which point a diagnostic or invasive test will be discussed with you.